mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
 This extension lets you easily visualize the containers, images, networks, and volumes created by this set up.
 Clicking on a running container will open up the file structure of the container.
 Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
 For more information on the docker debugger see: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

+The MongoDB Extension allows for connecting to the pharmacy information system's backend database by inputting the following connection string: `mongodb://pharmacy-information-root:pharmacy-information-password@localhost:27017/?retryWrites=true&w=majority`.
+For more information on this extension see: https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode

 ## Configure DRLS REMS

 ### CRD configs